able-app/docs/icebox/atomic assets.md

 #### An overview of the design system structure

 As the breadth of solutions and interconnected experiences grows, it becomes increasingly important to maintain a consistent style to ensure an expected and uniform experience.
-This will accelerate the design and development of solutions in addition to reducing user confusion and extended on-boarding.
+The aim of ABLE is to accelerate the design and development of solutions in addition to reducing user confusion and extended on-boarding.
 To do this, we’ve built a design system to document and store reusable aspects while also sharing best practices for faster design and development.
-The design system is broken down into Guidelines, Building Blocks, Libraries, and Resources.

 ## Building Blocks